leafydevx/leafyOS/LeafyOS/README.txt

 Overview:
 LeafyOS is a custom-built operating system project created for education and productivity.
-It is designed to provide a clean, distraction-free environment where students and creators can focus on learning, note-taking, research, and building skills in computer science.
+It is designed to provide a clean, distraction-free environment where students and creators can focus on learning in computer science.
 Unlike traditional operating systems, LeafyOS is lightweight, modular, and built from scratch to demonstrate how kernels, bootloaders, drivers, and modules work together.